edamametechnologies/edamame_posture_cli/README.md

 - **request-report**: Generate a full security report of the current system.
 This might output a file (e.g., PDF or JSON) containing the detailed posture assessment, including all findings and the signature.
 The report is signed so it can be verified later.
 Use this when you need to provide evidence of compliance or for auditing purposes.
 - **create-custom-whitelists**: Outputs the current active whitelist definitions in JSON format to stdout.
 You can redirect this to a file to use as a base for a custom whitelist.
 This is often run at the end of a "learning mode" pipeline to capture allowed endpoints observed.
 - **set-custom-whitelists** `"<json_string>"`: Loads a custom whitelist from a JSON string (or file content).
 Use this to apply a tailored whitelist (perhaps one created and edited from create-custom-whitelists) before running get-sessions.
 In practice, you might store a whitelist file in your repo and then do: `edamame_posture set-custom-whitelists "$(cat whitelist.json)"` to load it.
 The custom whitelist will override the default for the remainder of the session.
+- **set-custom-whitelists-from-file** `<file_path>`: Loads a custom whitelist directly from a JSON file.
+This is more convenient than the string version when you have whitelist configuration files: `edamame_posture set-custom-whitelists-from-file whitelist.json`.
+- **set-custom-blacklists-from-file** `<file_path>`: Loads a custom blacklist directly from a JSON file, similar to the whitelist file command.
+- **merge-custom-whitelists-from-files** `<file1>` `<file2>`: Merges two whitelist JSON files into one consolidated whitelist, outputting the result to stdout.
+This is useful for combining base whitelists with environment-specific additions.
 - **get-anomalous-sessions** `[ZEEK_FORMAT]`: Display only anomalous network connections detected by the NBAD system.
 Returns non-zero exit code if anomalous sessions are found.
 - **get-blacklisted-sessions** `[ZEEK_FORMAT]`: Display only blacklisted network connections.
 Returns non-zero exit code if blacklisted sessions are found.